 It can be seen immediately that different people, coming from different perspectives, come up with rather different lists.
 Sometimes people have subdivided problems, or lumped them together.
-So Diamond lists destruction of natural habitats, overfishing, loss of genetic diversity, and alien (non-native) species, which I covered in just two topics, biodiversity loss and habitat loss; these two are also listed as planetary boundaries.
+So Diamond lists destruction of natural habitats, overfishing, loss of genetic diversity, and alien (non-native) species, which I covered in just two topics, biodiversity loss and habitat loss; these two are also listed as planetary boundaries (changes in biosphere integrity and land-system change).
 Whichever list you take, though, it all seems fairly daunting.
 We should also remember that these issues interact with each other in myriad ways, so keeping them in separate 'boxes' is never a good idea.

 In a book like this one, we cannot possibly cover everything, so what will we look at?
-Quite evidently we need to cover biodiversity loss (Chapter 2), and we will consider habitat loss there too, as it is a key driver of biodiversity loss.
-Everyone is in agreement that climate change (Chapter 3) and water (Chapter 4) need to be included.
-Human population (Chapter 5) is, in many respects, a driver of other problems, and human (over)consumption is very much a linked topic.
+Quite evidently we need to cover biodiversity loss (chapter 2), and we will consider habitat loss there too, as it is a key driver of biodiversity loss.
+Everyone is in agreement that climate change (chapter 3) and water (chapter 4) need to be included.
+Human population (chapter 5) is, in many respects, a driver of other problems, and human (over) consumption is very much a linked topic.
 These first four topics are often seen as the 'big four' problems.

-Energy (Chapter 6), or how we power our society, has always been an important issue, but it seems even more so now, with the advent of new energy sources such as tar sands and fracking, and concepts such as peak oil and stranded assets.
-One topic that often seems to be neglected is soil (Chapter 7).
+Energy (chapter 6), or how we power our society, has always been an important issue.
+Although we now have fewer worries over peak oil and decreased supplies of fossil fuels, the rapid global expansion of renewable energy, and concepts such as stranded assets and divestment from fossil fuels, make this an important subject to include.
+One topic that often seems to be neglected is soil (chapter 7).
 The problem is not just about soil erosion: soil is the basis for almost all of our agriculture and needs more attention.
-Food (Chapter 8) is perhaps not truly an 'environmental issue', but it is affected by almost all of the other issues in some way, and is a very important topic for humanity.
+Food (chapter 8) is perhaps not truly an 'environmental issue', but it is affected by almost all of the other issues in some way, and is a very important topic for humanity.

-The one issue that is not mentioned in any of our lists is environment and development (Chapter 9).
-It is the world's poorest people who suffer most from environmental problems, and we feel that our book would not be complete without a chapter covering the balance between environment and development.
+The one issue that is not mentioned in any of our lists is environment and sustainable development (chapter 9).
+It is the world's poorest people who suffer most from environmental problems, and we feel that our book would not be complete without a chapter covering the balance between environment and sustainable development.
 We decided not to give a separate chapter to pollution, but examples occur in several chapters.
+The 'novel entities' planetary boundary includes chemical pollutants, microplastics and genetically modified organisms.
 Political and social instability was an issue mentioned only by me, in the 'Whose Earth?' presentation; it is definitely not an environmental issue but is frequently caused by these issues, at least in part.